Find Reliable Heat Pump Repair Specialists Near You

 Thermostat

-Use the thermostat to control the temperature setting of your heat pump system. .
+The thermostat is a device that allows you to set your desired temperature.
 The thermostat triggers your heat pump as needed.

 BTU (British Thermal Unit)